Sudan vows swift response to south's oilfield grab

 "Both parties must also stop supporting armed groups in the territory of the other state," Ashton said in a statement.

-(Reporting by Ulf Laessing in Juba, Khalid Abdelaziz in Khartoum, Alexander Dziadosz in Talodi, Stephanie Nebehay and Tom Miles in Geneva and Tamim Elyan in Cairo; Writing by Tom Pfeiffer; Editing by Andrew Roche)
+(Reporting by Ulf Laessing in Juba, Khalid Abdelaziz in Khartoum, Alexander Dziadosz in Talodi, Sudan and Tamim Elyan in Cairo; Writing by Tom Pfeiffer; Editing by Alison Williams)